 Some of these pain points are practically universal — most of the people I know feel like they don’t have enough time and money.
 But some of these pain points are specific to my industry and thus require nuanced solutions.

-Also, according to segment, the pain points are different.
-WordPress developers have technical skills, but still want to know about online marketing, because their skills are often confined to graphic design and computer programming.
+Also, according to the segment, the pain points are different.
+WordPress developers have technical skills but still want to know about online marketing because their skills are often confined to graphic design and computer programming.

-As I said last week, customers don’t want web presence.
+As I said last week, customers don’t want a web presence.

 They don’t even want packages — so you don’t have to tell potential clients you are giving them a package.
 You can call it anything you like.
-If you are feeling frisky, do a little market research to find out which term is best for your market.
+If you are feeling frisky, do a little market research to determine which term is best for your market.

-Just what you don’t want — especially if one of the pain points is already overwhelm.
+Just what you don’t want — especially if one of the pain points is already overwhelming.